 Queues of people wait their turn to slide downhill on round snow disks, skiers whiz past and a couple of beginners fall off their snowboards.

-Small groups of hikers disappear into the distance, trekking through remote landscape to reach Monchsjoch, a hut on the Alpine trail.
+Small groups of hikers disappear into the distance, trekking through the remote landscape to Mönchsjochhütte, the highest-altitude serviced hut in Switzerland.

 Before leaving, we stand at the large glass windows near the souvenir shop drinking hot chocolate and nibbling on a bar of Swiss chocolate, soaking in the amazing scenery.

 8- Dine at the Restaurant Crystal